 Souvenirs for soldiers

 This short personal story makes it easy to determine when the statue was made.
 It must have been carved shortly after WWII (between 1946 and 1949) when the woodcarvers resumed their work to sell statues to first the British and then the Dutch soldiers.
-Many of them bought a wood carving as a souvenir of their time in Indonesia or as a gift for relatives in the Netherlands.
+Especially busts and statuettes of beautiful women sold well to the soldiers.
+Many of them bought a wood carving as a memento of their time in the Indies or as a gift for relatives in the Netherlands.

 At that time, high-quality Janger busts were still being made.
 The height (38,5 cm), openwork crown and ‘topless pose’ are also typical of this period.
 Pre-war busts from the 1930s have a closed crown and are smaller in size, showing only the shoulders without the breasts.
 Post-50s busts are usually larger and more elaborately decorated, but lack the refined facial expression of the early Janger busts.